spectrum-health-systems/tingen-documentation/Development/xml-documentation.md

 </Doc>
 ```

-## Referencing external XML documentation in the source code
+## Referencing external XML documentation in the source code <!-- omit in toc -->

 To reference external XML documentation in the source code, add the following line at the end of the source code XML documentation: